Choosing the Best Pillow for Sleep

 Do you wake up tired and sluggish, even after a full night's sleep?
 Or do you feel rested and refreshed, ready to start the day?

 The right sleep pillow can make all the difference.

-James Mass, who wrote Power Sleep, says sleep disorders affect 75 percent of American adults.
+James Mass, author of Power Sleep, says sleep disorders affect 75 percent of American adults.
 Sleeping on the right pillow can help.
 Pillows impact sleep quality, comfort and health, according to Beauty Sleep author Michael Breus.

 Finding the Right Pillow

 Your head weighs about ten pounds, and it needs adequate support during sleep.
-While pillow choice is a personal matter, the wrong support causes problems such as pain, insomnia, stiffness, numbness and headaches.
+While pillow choice is a personal matter, the wrong support can cause problems like pain, insomnia, stiffness, numbness, and headaches.

 Good pillows provides support in all the right places.
 The best pillow is not too thick and offers comfortable, medium support.
 It keeps your head in line with your spine, just as when you are standing.

-In case you're wondering, pillows do have a shelf life.
-The good ones may last several years, but most pillows should be replaced sooner.
-How do you know when it's time to replace your pillow, and how do you choose the best one?
+In case you are wondering, pillows do have a shelf life.
+Good ones may last several years, but most pillows should be replaced sooner.
+How do you know when it is time to replace your pillow, and how do you choose the best one?

 Do you sleep on your back?
 Sleeping with a non-supportive pillow, or no pillow at all, places undue pressure on your spine.
 On the other hand, too much support causes neck pain and tightness.

-Medium to firm pillows give back sleepers the best support.
-Chiropractors typically recommend memory foam pillows.
+Medium-to-firm pillows give back sleepers the best support.
+Chiropractors often recommend memory foam pillows.
 Water-base pillows are another good option.
 Both types offer consistent support, even if you move or change positions during sleep.